smartdevicelink/protocol_spec/README.md

 # SmartDeviceLink Protocol
+**Note: this is a work in progress.
+I will remove this note when I believe this document is accurate**

 ## 2. Frames
 All transported data is formed with a header followed by an optional payload.
 The combination of header and payload is referred to as a frame.